abik11/tips-tricks/Web.md

 ## Javascript

 ### Syntax
-Some syntax construction or details in Javascript may not be so obvious for developers that are used to other languages, so it is nice to learn a little bit about that.
+Some syntax construction or details in JS may not be so obvious for developers that are used to other languages, so it is nice to learn a little bit about that.

 ##### Check if a variable exists
 This is extremely useful to know if a variable exists.
 You can do it more than one way: